AffecTube/DatasetCreator/README.md

 _DatasetCreator_ script processes annotation data collected with the [AffecTube](https://github.com/AffecTube/AffecTube) extension, downloads videos from YouTube and generates emotion-labeled video fragments.

 Run the script with `-h` option to view all available options.
-Alternately, set the required setting in the `config.json` file.
+Alternatively, set the required setting in the `config.json` file.

 ```bash